Xerbo/furaffinity-dl/README.md

+Python rewrite has been released, I would appreciate it if some people would try it out.
+It lives on the `python` branch

 # FurAffinity Downloader
 **furaffinity-dl** is a bash script for batch downloading of galleries and favorites from furaffinity.net users.
 It was written for preservation of culture, to counter the people nuking their galleries every once a while.